mozilla/addons-server/README.rst

 Addons-Server
 =============

 Welcome to the Addons Server repository!
 Please feel free to visit the web page of the current project hosted on `addons.mozilla.org`_.
 If you want to install it follow our guide located in `install docs`_.
 We'd love your help!
-You can come talk to us on `irc.mozilla.org #amo`_ if you have any questions.
+You can come talk to us on `Matrix #amo:mozilla.org`_ if you have any questions.

 Please report bugs here: https://github.com/mozilla/addons/issues or https://github.com/mozilla/addons-server/issues You can access the AMO dev environment at https://addons-dev.allizom.org/ and the AMO stage environment at https://addons.allizom.org/